The Destroyer (Part 2): Music

 The Destroyer (Part 2) is characterized as an album with "melancholic classic synth-pop [sound] and sluggish vocals."
 Susan Hansen of Clash noted that the record "focuses on industrial sonics as much as the use of ambient layers of contemporary electronic sounds."
 Alfons has considered The Destroyer (Part 2) as the "darker" part and summed up the release with the keyword "shame."
 On the sound of the record, he also noted: "I just I think that a lot of "The Destroyer – Part 2" is not as intense and into hard beats and dance music as the previous universe where the band has existed."

 Critical reception

-The Destroyer (Part 2) has generally received positive review from music critics.
+The Destroyer (Part 2) has generally received positive reviews from music critics.
 AllMusic critic Heather Phares thought that the record explores aftermath of the themes from the first part "with a subtler approach that's just as powerful in its softness."
 Phares further stated: "Along with providing more time and space for the album's emotional journey to resonate, it introduces exciting dimensions to Alfons' music that make the entire Destroyer project a satisfying and well-earned catharsis."
 Susan Hansen of Clash noted the "fluidity throughout the eight album tracks," describing the album as "space where elements of eighties music culture and electronic sounds of the same era forge a unique bond of immersion and depth."
 Exclaim!'s Jenna Mohammed called the record as "a dreamy synth-heavy powerhouse of an album" and remarked that "Alfrons' honesty and rawness makes The Destroyer - 2 endlessly playable."